-View My Awards on the MyHarper student portal shows how much financial support you are eligible to receive while enrolled at Harper College during the fall and/or spring semesters.
+View my Awards on the MyHarper Portal shows how much financial support you are eligible to receive while enrolled at Harper College during the fall and/or spring semesters.
 Summer financial aid is awarded when a student submits the Summer Financial Aid Request Form.
 You can view and print your financial aid awards directly from MyHarper.

 Important: Since federal and state funding levels are not finalized or may be adjusted during the year, awards are subject to change.
 Awards could be also reduced if the government does not provide sufficient funding.